PlaidWeb/publ-site/content/faq.md

 there are some
 [pretty fundamental problems with its security model](246) that make it somewhat undesirable.
-Also, setting up a flexible request routing mechanism is way too varied and error-prone with PHP, and I haven't found any PHP templating systems I'm happy with.
+Also, setting up a flexible request routing mechanism is way too varied and error-prone with the PHP ecosystem (`.htaccess` on Apache, fiddly `location` rules on nginx, etc.), and I haven't found any MVC-style routing/templating systems I'm happy with.

 As far as other languages go, one of my primary concerns was making it deployable in as many places as possible, ideally being runnable on Dreamhost shared hosting,